 So what does that mean?
 Does that distinction matter?
 And should this influence your choice of your favorite page builder?

-That's what we're going to see in this article.
+That’s what we’re going to see in this post.

 Before I begin, I want to make it clear that this article contains affiliate links.
 That is to say that WPMarmite will receive a small commission if you buy an Elegant Themes license through our links.

-However, this does not influence my judgment: if Divi was not as good as I describe it, I would not advise you and I would not use it!
+However, this does not influence my judgment: if Divi wasn’t so good, I wouldn’t recommend it and I wouldn’t use it!

 What is Divi?

 Divi is a Theme, a Page Builder and a Theme Builder.